MAIF/shapash/docs/tutorials/tuto-smartpredictor-introduction-to-SmartPredictor.rst

     xpl = SmartExplainer(label_dict = label_dict, features_dict=feature_dict)

-Then, we need to use the compile method of the SmartExplainer Object.
+We use the compile method of the SmartExplainer Object.
 This method is the first step to understand model and prediction.
 It performs the sorting of contributions, the reverse preprocessing steps and performs all the calculations necessary for a quick display of plots and efficient display of summary of explanation. (see the documentation on SmartExplainer Object and the associated tutorials to go further)

 .. code:: ipython3